Civil and Structural Engineering, Master's Programme

 BYG221 Geotechnical Engineering I or equivalent courses

 On successful completion of the course, the student is expected to:

 Have thorough understanding of geotechnics and foundation problems

-predict soil behavior by constitutive equations that are based on experimental findings
+Be able to predict the behavior of soil masses using constitutive equations based on experimental findings

-solve geotechnical engineering problems using traditional engineering solutions
+Be able to solve geotechnical problems using traditional engineering solutions

 Portfolio must be passed.
 Details of the portfolio will be presented in Canvas at semester start.